How to Build a Prediction Market Platform Like Polymarket

 Build the user interface using React or Next.js for performance and long-term maintainability.
 Integrate Web3 libraries like Wagmi and Viem for wallet connectivity and contract interaction.
 Design mobile-responsive layouts from the beginning — a substantial portion of users will trade exclusively on mobile devices.

 Moreover, implement real-time data subscriptions via WebSocket connections or The Graph Protocol for indexed, queryable blockchain data.
-Fast, accurate market data feeds directly impact trading confidence and determine whether users return.
+Fast, accurate market data feeds directly impact trading confidence and determine whether users return after their first session.

 Step 6: Beta Testing, QA, and Platform Launch